-Miami isn’t the only city in the Sunshine state with a lively nightclub scene; Orlando comes alive at night as well.
-If you’re in town for a meeting, you won’t have to travel far to hit Orlando’s nightclub scene, either.
-Check out some of these Orange County Convention Center-area clubs to experience a taste of Orlando’s exciting nightlife.
+Miami isn’t the only city in the Sunshine State with a lively nightclub scene; Orlando comes alive at night as well.
+If you’re in town for a meeting, you won’t have to travel far to hit Orlando’s nightlife.
+These clubs are Orange County Convention Center convenient.

 The perfect remedy for the sweltering Florida heat, ICEBAR is home to the largest permanent bar made of ice in the world.
 Fifty tons of carved ice, including ice seats and ice sculptures, create a makeshift Arctic wonderland that doubles as a vodka lover’s paradise.
 With the bar’s temperature fixed at a bone-chilling 27 degrees, guests are advised to visit the bar in 45-minute intervals, and are outfitted with thermal jackets and scarves before entering.
 If accomplishing something other than frostbite in those 45 minutes is your goal, try one of ICEBAR’s Penguin Pizz drinks -- a creative, ever-changing